Scripter17/url-cleaner/default_cleaner.md

 #### Vars

-- `handle`: The handle to replace the user ID with.
 - `contact_info_site_name`: The name oe the website this URL is contact info for.
 - `link_text`: The text of the link the job came from.
-- `redirect_shortcut`: The destination of a redirect as specified by some part of the source.
-For example, the link's text.
 <!--/cmd-->